DylanBT928/DylanBT928/README.md

 Welcome to my GitHub profile!

-- Aspiring Software Engineer and Back-End Developer
+- Currently a Freshman at UC Irvine
-- Will be attending UC Irvine as a Freshman
+- Attending the Donald Bren School of Information and Computer Sciences
 - Majoring in Computer Science at the undergraduate level

 Some projects you may find interesting: